India's Royal Enfield to shut manufacturing plants for three days

-Eicher Motors Ltd-owned (EICH.NS) Royal Enfield will shut its three south Indian manufacturing plants for three days to ensure safety amid rising COVID-19 cases, according to an internal note seen by Reuters and two sources.
+CHENNAI, May 26 (Reuters) - Eicher Motors Ltd-owned Royal Enfield will shut its three south Indian manufacturing plants for three days to ensure safety amid rising COVID-19 cases, according to an internal note seen by Reuters and two sources.

 Royal Enfield - an famous brand in India, the world’s biggest motorbike market, will shut its three manufacturing plants from May 27 to May 29, the internal note to workers said.

-All the three plants are located in and around Chennai in southern Tamil Nadu state, often dubbed India's Detroit.
-The automaker had also shut its plants for three days earlier this month from May 13 to May 15.
+All the three plants are located in and around Chennai in southern Tamil Nadu state, often dubbed India’s Detroit.
+Tamil Nadu has one of the highest coronavirus cases in the country.
+(Reporting by Sudarshan Varadhan, editing by Louise Heavens)

-Tamil Nadu is one of the worst hit states with more than 30,000 cases a day last week.
-The state, an auto hub known as India's Detroit, has imposed a lockdown but has allowed some factories, including auto plants, to continue operating.

 Our Standards: The Thomson Reuters Trust Principles.